beefoo/music-lab-scripts/01_subway/README.md

 Data-Driven DJ Track 1: Two Trains
 =================

+You can listen to this track and read the full description [here](https://datadrivendj.com/tracks/subway).

 ## Software Required

+All software required for making this song from scratch is free and open-source

 * [ChucK](http://chuck.cs.princeton.edu/) - a programming language for real-time sound synthesis and music creation
 * [Python](https://www.python.org/) - I am running version 2.7.3